-The default value is given by CHAINER\USE\IDEEP environment variable (set to 'always', 'auto' or 'never') if available, otherwise uses 'never'.
+You can change the default value by setting CHAINER\USE\IDEEP environment variable to any of 'always', 'auto' or 'never'.

 Note that in spite of the configuration, optimizers will use iDeep if and only if the link is converted manually to iDeep (e.g., model.to\intel64()).